team-thunderfoot/wysiwyg-content/README.md

 Styles the default wordpress block.
 With the block-btn mixin, you can choose an existing class for the btn.
 With the block-btn-modifier mixin, you can add a modifier class to the btn, you can add this mixin or not.
-* All classes you add here must exist and be included in the entry before the c--content stylesheet
+> Note: All classes you add here must exist and be included in the entry before the c--content stylesheet

 #### Editable variables